Here’s a few dessert items that seem to defy my classifications. Hope you enjoy these fun and/or helpful recipes.

 make your own

 I remember hearing about Banoffee Pie decades ago – but what I didn’t know then was just how EASY this is to make.
 And it’s soooo Caramelly Toffee Banana goodness.
 A shortbread crust, a good thick layer of Dulce de Leche, bananas and whipping cream touched with coffee.
 All those wasted years…

 For a while, Dulce de Leche was virtually unknown in much of the States until it became all the rage years ago.
-If you’ve never had it, Dulce de Leche is rich caramelly goodness and you buy it (or make it) in a can.
-Dulce de Leche can be used so many ways, but here Dulce de Leche is spread on top of a cheesecake base for these delish Dulce de Leche Cheesecake Bars.
+If you’ve never had it, Dulce de Leche is rich, spoonable caramelly goodness and you buy it, usually in a can.
+Dulce de Leche can be used in all kinds of ways, but here Dulce de Leche is spread on top of a cheesecake base for these delish Dulce de Leche Cheesecake Bars.
 Oh, yes, please!
-Finish these Dulce de Leche Cheesecake Bars with a sprinkle of Fleur de Sel to add a bit of spark.
+Finish these with a sprinkle of Fleur de Sel to add a bit of spark.
 Umhmm!

 I think there are two classes of people.
 Those who are wild crazy about the caramelly goodness that is Dulce de Leche and those who have never tried it!
 There’s no doubt, though, that it can be kind of pricey at the store, and so here’s your solution, my Homemade Slow Cooker Dulce de Leche.